About our stats and data

 Search Console provides information and data about the sites you have added to your account.
 You can use this data to improve how search engines crawl and index your site's content.

-When you add your site to Search Console, it may take some time before diagnostic and other data is available.
-This is normal; it can take some time for Search Console to gather and process data for your site.
+When you add your site to Search Console, it will take some time before diagnostic and other data is available.

-If you are seeing no data for the site www.example.com, it may be because you have added your site using http://example.com.
-To Google, these are entirely different sites.
-If you feel like you're missing some data, add both the www and the non-www version of your domain to your Search Console account.
+If after a week you are seeing no data for your new site www.example.com, it may be that you added your site as http://example.com.
+To Search Console, example.com and www.example.com are different properties.
+If you feel that you're missing some data, add both the www and the non-www version of your domain to your Search Console account.
 Take a look at the data for both sites.

 Do a site: search for your domain without the www (e.g. [site:example.com]).
 This should return pages from your domain and any of your indexed subdomains (www.example.com, rollergirl.example.com, etc.).
 You should be able to tell from the results whether your site is mainly indexed with or without the www subdomain.
 The version that's indexed is likely to be the version that shows the most data in your Search Console account.